ExpressLRS/Docs/docs/quick-start/transmitters/lua-howto.md

 - `Gemini`

-    * Transmit on two Tx antennas simultaneously at different frequencies 40MHz apart (for 2.4GHz) or ~10MHz apart (for 900MHz).
+    * Transmit on two TX antennas simultaneously at different frequencies 40MHz apart (for 2.4GHz) or ~10MHz apart (for 900MHz).

 - `Ant 1/Ant 2`